Historia Mundum

 The coronation of William of Orange and Mary II as monarchs of England, marking the end of the Glorious Revolution.
 Public domain painting by Charles Rochussen.

-In the 17th century, England would experience a series of revolutions and political changes that gave rise to the country’s current political institutions.
-When the monarchs James I and Charles I, from the Stuart dynasty, attempted to exert more power over their subjects, their actions were promptly countered by social and political forces.
-A Puritan soldier, Oliver Cromwell, dethroned Charles I in the midst of the English Civil War, but then proceeded to institute an authoritarian regime not unlike that which had existed before.
-When Cromwell died, his son was unable to control the state, and he was replaced by King Charles II, who restored absolutist rule.
-Because he had no legitimate offspring, he was succeeded by his Catholic brother James II, much to the ire of the Puritans.
-By the end of the century, in the Glorious Revolution, upper- and middle-class politicians decided to offer the English crown to the Protestant rulers of the Netherlands.
-Thus, William of Orange and Mary II became co-monarchs of England, in a process that placed the power of the Parliament above that of the Monarchy.
+In the 17th century, England experienced a series of revolutions and political changes that shaped the country’s later institutions.
+When the Stuart monarchs James I and Charles I tried to expand royal power over their subjects, social and political forces pushed back.
+A Puritan soldier, Oliver Cromwell, overthrew Charles I during the English Civil War and then built an authoritarian regime that resembled the rule it had replaced.
+When Cromwell died, his son could not control the state, and King Charles II restored the monarchy.
+Because Charles II had no legitimate children, his Catholic brother James II succeeded him, angering many Protestants.
+By the end of the century, during the Glorious Revolution, upper- and middle-class politicians offered the English crown to the Protestant rulers of the Netherlands.
+William of Orange and Mary II became co-monarchs of England in a settlement that placed Parliament above the monarchy.

 Background

-During the 16th century, English monarchs asserted their power more and more.
+During the 16th century, English monarchs steadily asserted royal power.
 After winning the Wars of the Roses (1455-1487), the Tudor dynasty rose to the throne and implemented absolutism in the country.
-These monarchs used to consult the Parliament when exercising their authority, but it was a mere formality — in fact, they did not shy away from dictating their wishes.
-King Henry VIII, for instance, forced the Church of England to sever ties with the Catholic Church, because he wanted to annul his first marriage and Pope Clement VII refused to do so.
-He was succeeded by Queen Mary I (the Bloody Mary), who attempted to reverse this religious split and thus aroused the wrath of English protestants.
-The English Reformation was confirmed by the subsequent queen, Elizabeth I, who also invested in increasing England’s naval power.
+These monarchs consulted Parliament when exercising authority, but consultation usually preserved the appearance of consent rather than limiting the crown.
+King Henry VIII, for instance, forced the Church of England to sever ties with the Catholic Church because he wanted to annul his first marriage and Pope Clement VII refused.
+He was succeeded by Queen Mary I, known as Bloody Mary, who attempted to reverse this religious split and aroused the wrath of English Protestants.
+The English Reformation was confirmed by Elizabeth I, who also invested in increasing England’s naval power.

-In 1603, the country was at a crossroads because Elizabeth I failed to produce an heir — because of this, she became known as the “Virgin Queen”.
-When she died, her closest relative, James I, ascended to the throne — marking the end of the Tudor dynasty and the beginning of the Stuart dynasty.
+In 1603, the country faced a succession problem because Elizabeth I, the “Virgin Queen”, had no heir.
+When she died, her closest relative, James I, ascended the throne, ending the Tudor dynasty and beginning the Stuart dynasty.

 • Political conflict: King James I wanted to centralize power, while the Parliament wanted to decentralize power.

-• Social conflict: The traditional nobility was favorable to the King, while the bourgeoise and the gentry was not.
+• Social conflict: The traditional nobility favored the King, while the bourgeoisie and the gentry did not.

 • Religious conflict: Under royal influence, the Church of England was increasingly adopting Protestant ideas, but it kept certain Catholic rituals.
 This placed the King at odds with both Puritans, who desired a non-Catholic church, and Catholics, who decried Protestant influences within it.

-For some, life in England during the reign of James I was unbearable, and they emigrated to North America — these were the first settlers of the Thirteen Colonies.
-Meanwhile, others mounted a violent opposition to the King, for example, by joining the Gunpowder Plot (1605).
-It was a conspiracy of noble Catholics, led by Robert Catesby, who wanted to blow up the House of Lords while the monarch was there, then install his nine-year-old daughter as the new head of state.
-However, the authorities later learned about the plan, and it failed miserably — its main plotters, among which Guy Fawkes, were executed.
+For some, life in England during the reign of James I was unbearable, and they emigrated to North America; these migrants became part of the first English settlement movement in the Thirteen Colonies.
+Others joined violent opposition to the King, including the Gunpowder Plot of 1605.
+This conspiracy of Catholic nobles, led by Robert Catesby, sought to blow up the House of Lords while the monarch was present and then install his nine-year-old daughter as the new head of state.
+The authorities later learned of the plan, and its main plotters, including Guy Fawkes, were executed.

 English Civil War (1642-1649)

-In 1625, James I died and was replaced by his son, Charles I. He was an even more staunch advocate of absolutism than his father, and soon he implemented certain procedures that were widely despised:
+In 1625, James I died and was replaced by his son, Charles I. He was an even stronger advocate of absolutism than his father, and he soon adopted policies that were widely despised:

 • He continued to persecute the Puritans, who kept migrating to America.